2017 SCHEDULE OF CREW TRAININGS OFFERED

 For more information, follow this LINK to the WMA website

-BST consists of four modules, and is designed to satisfy the basic safety training and familiarization requirements of STCW.
+BT consists of four modules, and is designed to satisfy the basic training and familiarization requirements of STCW.
 These modules include:

 a.
 12-Hour Personal Survival Techniques